ppy/osu-wiki/news/2025/2025-03-02-osumania-7k-world-cup-2025-concludes.md

 ![](/wiki/shared/news/2025-03-02-osumania-7k-world-cup-2025-concludes/mwc7k2025-credits.png)

-We want to extend our heartfelt thanks to everyone involved in making this possible, and as much as it pains us to say it, we'll have to tune out untill next year!
+We want to extend our heartfelt thanks to everyone involved in making this possible, and as much as it pains us to say it, we'll have to tune out until next year!
 Nevertheless, the World Cups will go on.
 The osu!taiko World Cup 2025 is right around the corner, so make sure to keep an eye out for it!

 But in case we don't see you...
 Good morning, good afternoon, good evening, and good night!
 Or something like that.